Vritra: Puranas

-As told in the narration given to King Yudhishthira in the Mahabharata, Vritra was an asura created by the artisan god Tvashtri to avenge the killing of his son by Indra, known as Triśiras or Viśvarūpa.
-Vritra won the battle and swallowed Indra, but the other deities forced him to vomit Indra out.
-The battle continued and Indra was eventually forced to flee.
-Vishnu and the rishis (sages) brokered a truce, with Indra swearing that he would not attack Vritra with anything made of metal, wood or stone, nor anything that was dry or wet, or during the day or the night.
-Indra used the foam (which Vishnu had entered to ensure victory) from the waves of the ocean to kill him at twilight.

 The Srimad Bhagavatam recognizes Vritra as a bhakta (devotee) of Vishnu who was slain only due to his failure to live piously and without aggression.
 This story runs thus:

 SB 6.9.11: After Visvarupa was killed, his father, Tvashta, performed ritualistic ceremonies to kill Indra.
 He offered oblations in the sacrificial fire, saying, "O enemy of Indra, flourish to kill your enemy without delay."

 SB 6.9.12: Thereafter, from the southern side of the sacrificial fire known as Anvaharya came a fearful personality who looked like the destroyer of the entire creation at the end of the millennium.

 SB 6.9.13-17: Like arrows released in the four directions, the demon's body grew, day after day.
 Tall and blackish, he appeared like a burnt hill and was as lustrous as a bright array of clouds in the evening.
 The hair on the demon's body and his beard and moustache were the colour of melted copper, and his eyes were piercing like the midday sun.
 He appeared unconquerable as if holding the three worlds on the points of his blazing trident.
 Dancing and shouting with a loud voice, he made the entire surface of the earth tremble as if from an earthquake.
 As he yawned, again and again, he seemed to be trying to swallow the whole sky with his mouth, which was as deep as a cave.
 He seemed to be licking up all the stars in the sky with his tongue and eating the entire universe with his long, sharp teeth.
 Seeing this gigantic demon, everyone, in great fear, ran here and there in all directions.